 Course 7: Chevrah Kadisha: Student Projects

 Course 7 is among the courses required to receive the Gamliel Institute Chevrah Kadisha Certificate of Completion.
-This course requires that students have completed Gamliel Institute Core Course 3: Chevrah Kadisha: Education, Organizing, and Leadership.
+This course requires that students have completed the Gamliel Institute Core Course 3: Chevrah Kadisha: Education, Organizing, and Leadership.
 Registration for this course requires students to submit a proposal for a project with their intent to register.
-All proposals must be received no later than 60 days prior to the start of the course.
 Submit your project proposal through this form.
 Upon acceptance of a project proposal, students must then register for Course 7 here.
 Students may also complete a project asynchronously from the regular Course 7 schedule.
-To do this, submit your proposal and contact the Dean of Students to express your interest.
+To do this, submit your proposal and contact the Dean of Students to discuss how to proceed.

 Please wait to register for Course 7 until your application has been approved.
 Once accepted, students can then register online to pay tuition.
 Course fee is $250.